Ex-Pakistani PM Imran Khan calls for nationwide protests - ExBulletin

 Pakistan’s mighty military has directly ruled the country for nearly half of its 75-year history and continues to wield power over the political system.

-But Khan distanced himself from attacks on army installations during the protests, denying his party members were involved and calling for an independent investigation into the violence.
+But Khan distanced himself from attacks on military installations during the protests, denying his party members were involved and calling for an independent investigation into the violence.

-The army, which denies the accusations made by Khan, warned on Saturday against attempts to create “misconceptions” against the institution.
+The army, which denies the accusations made by Khan, warned on Saturday against attempts to create misperceptions against the institution.

 At least nine people have died in the unrest over the past week, police and hospitals said.